3ap/ragemp-out-of-order-bug/README.md

   ...
   ```

-  In case of real server code such situation means that client will
+  In case of a real server code such situation means that client will
   remove the marker AFTER creating it, and it's unacceptable and it
   ruins the code logic and game experience.